Empathy in the Conversion Funnel

 Investigation and Iteration

 Dismayed by the results, I logged into Optimizely to investigate what might be causing the issue.
 Digging deeper into the results, I segmented by device and found an interesting discrepancy.
-The final step exit rate (payment collection) showed a 4% decrease on desktop but an 8% increase on mobile.
-Quickly comparing the mobile redesign to the control my blunder was obvious.
-In an effort to keep the CTA 'above the fold' I had inadvertently buried the most important information at the bottom of the page.
-To simplify the issue, in the old mobile design the page was structured: 1) "$0 due today", 2) "please enter payment info".
-In my new designs it had been reversed: 1) "please enter payment info" 2) "$0 due today".
+The final step exit rate (payment collection) showed a 1.61% decrease on desktop but an 17.1% increase on mobile.
+At first I thought this must be a bug but when I looked at the mobile build we shipped they had switched the order of the billing modules!
+In the old mobile design the page was structured: 1) "$0 due today", 2) "please enter payment info".
+In the build we were testing, it had been reversed to: 1) "please enter payment info" 2) "$0 due today".
 Users needed reminding that they would not be charged today before they were willing to enter their payment info.
-I gathered the working team, made my case to reverse the order of the modules, and restart the A/B test.
-They saw the same potential and agreed.
+When I flagged this to the team, they stopped the test, flipped the cards, and restarted our experiment.

 A/B Test #2

-Two weeks later, when the test reached 80% statistical significance it was clear that my theory was correct.
-The exit rate on mobile improved by 12% and the affect on the top-line result was astonishing:
+Two weeks later, when the test reached 92% statistical significance the exit rate on mobile had improved by 17% and the affect on the top-line result was astonishing:

 {Control-CVR 9.84%.
 New-CVR 10.85%}